The Mitzvah Project Teaching Artist Program (TMP-TAP)

 For performers interested in applying for a Teaching Artist position, click here.

-Over an intensive 6-8 week training program, Grunwald and award-winning stage director, Nancy Carlin will guide and train the candidate teaching artists in all aspects of the program.
+Over an intensive 6-8 week training program, Grunwald and award-winning stage director, Nancy Carlin guide and train the candidate teaching artists in all aspects of the program.
 TMP-TAP is looking to tap into and unleash each artist’s own creativity, personal stories and ideas to enrich their presentations.
 At the completion of their training, the new teaching artists will become members of The Mitzvah Project’s core company.

 A New Kind of Teaching Artist